mattermost/docs/source/upgrade/downgrading-mattermost-server.rst

 .. tip::

-  You can review downgrade changes before committing them by using the ``--save-plan`` option to generate the SQL downgrade script.
-This option allows you to save the SQL statements that would be executed during the downgrade process to a specified file, instead of applying them directly to the database.
-For example: ``mattermost db downgrade --save-plan downgrade_plan.sql``.
+  You can review downgrade changes before committing them if you have used the ``--save-plan`` option while upgrading Mattermost.
+It has both forwards and backwards SQL scripts.
+This option allows you to not specify specific migrations to be downgraded and also allows you to use older versions of mattermost to perform downgrade.
+For example: ``mattermost db downgrade migration_plan_128_127.json``.

 4. There may be changes in configuration settings between versions.
 Revert any necessary configuration changes in the ``config.json`` file to match the downgraded version's expectations and support.